FIXED: Frustratingly Easy Domain Generalization with Mixup: Experimental Evaluation

 \subsubsection{Datasets}

 We adopt three popular DG benchmark datasets.
 (1) \textbf{Digits-DG}~\cite{zhou2020deep}, which contains four digit datasets including MNIST~\cite{lecun1998gradient}, MNIST-M~\cite{ganin2015unsupervised}, SVHN~\cite{netzer2011reading}, SYN~\cite{lecun1998gradient}.
 The four datasets differ in font style, background, and image quality.
 Following~\cite{zhou2020deep}, we select 600 images per class from each dataset.
 (2) \textbf{PACS}~\cite{li2017deeper}, which is an object classification benchmark with four domains (i.e., photos, art-paintings, cartoons, sketches).
 There exist large discrepancies in image styles among different domains.
 Each domain contains seven classes and there are 9,991 images in total.
 (3) \textbf{Office-Home}~\cite{venkateswara2017deep}, which is an object classification benchmark that contains four domains (i.e., Art, Clipart, Product, Real-World).
 The domain shift comes from image styles and viewpoints.
 Each domain contains 65 classes and there are 15,500 images in total.
-The statistical information of each dataset is presented in \tablename~\ref{tb-data-imgs}.